iCliniq Logo

 4. What is the purpose behind doing NGS in stage 2 intestinal cancer?

-5. For hereditary cancer testing, NGS is always done on a blood sample and not on tissue block.
-I think this should answer your questions.
-If you have any more queries, you can always revert here.
-Thank you.
+5. For hereditary cancer testing, NGS is always done on a blood sample and not on a tissue block.

 The treatment advised is adjuvant chemotherapy with FolFOX for six months or CapOX for three months.